dcsimg

 What does your TV Licence fee pay for?

-Watch our short video on how your TV Licence fee supports a wide range of programmes and services - on TV, radio and online.
+Watch our short video on how your TV Licence fee supports a wide range of programmes, films, and services - on TV, radio and online.

 • Eight national TV channels plus regional TV services

-• BBC iPlayer - 1000s of live and on demand programmes (including news, sport, dramas, comedy, documentaries, entertainment, movies), box sets and exclusive content
+• BBC iPlayer - 1000s of live and on demand programmes (including news, sport, dramas, comedy, documentaries, entertainment, and featured films), box sets and exclusive content

 • BBC Sounds - a huge range of musical genres, radio stations and podcasts